Captain Vyom: Plot

-The unknown life-form enters the prison through Maya's boots and the criminals are awakened.
-They are aided by an ensuing meteor shower on Io.
-All 12 criminals escape the prison using their abilities to disable the security system on the prison.

-Captain Vyom (Milind Soman), a super soldier, is assigned by World Government and Vishwapramukh - the world President (Tom Alter) to capture the fugitives.
-He is unaware of his parents and considers himself an orphan.
-He was raised in a monastery in Ladakh and has acquired superpowers by training in Yoga.
-He chooses a team of exceptionally-powered soldiers to fight the criminals.
-The team includes Pablo (Vinod Pandit) - the pilot, Lieutenant Maya (Kartika Rane) - expert in criminal psychology, Captain Blaze (Aarav Chowdhary) - the weapons expert, Dr. Zen (Divya Palat) - the medic, Fuller (Sanjeev Vatsa) - the engineer, Syd-E - the android (Shehzaad Saeed), and Surya (Jeto Sanjana).
-They travel through space in a spaceship named Ulka (उल्का - meaning meteor) developed by Fuller.
+The alien life-form enters the prison through Maya's boots.
+An ensuing meteor shower awakens the prisoners, who use their abilities to disable the security system and escape.
+Captain Vyom (Milind Soman), a super-soldier assigned by the World Government and Vishwapramukh - the world President (Tom Alter), is ordered to recapture them.
+Unaware of his parentage and believing himself an orphan, Vyom was raised in a monastery in Ladakh and developed superpowers through Yoga.
+He assembles a team of specially trained soldiers: pilot Pablo (Vinod Pandit), criminal-psychology expert Lieutenant Maya (Kartika Rane), weapons expert Captain Blaze (Aarav Chowdhary), medic Dr. Zen (Divya Palat), engineer Fuller (Sanjeev Vatsa), android Syd-E (Shehzaad Saeed), and Surya (Jeto Sanjana).
+They pursue the fugitives aboard Ulka (उल्का, meaning meteor), a spacecraft designed by Fuller.
+One by one, the criminals are captured or killed and, where possible, returned to prison.